itsnamgyu/node-one/README.md

 ## Limitations
-- JSON file based User database (DB is not a area of interest)
+- JSON file based User database (DB is not an area of interest)
 - Updating a model is not supported on the frontend, only the API.
 - The backend does not manage user id (pk).
 The index page simply generates a random id for each new user.